EVIDENCE-BASED TOXICOLOGY COLLABORATION

 EBTC is organized on four themes, with a Working Group for each

-The Evidence & Decision-Making Working Group is working on the information that is layered on top of evidence of health effects when making policy, so that decisions are transparent and fully informed by all relevant considerations.
+Our Evidence & Decision-Making Working Group is focused on the systematic handling of decision-relevant information that is additional to certainty about health effects, so that decisions and policy are transparent and fully informed by all relevant considerations.

 Partnering with Taylor & Francis, in 2023 EBTC launched Evidence-Based Toxicology, a full-blooded open science journal for the environmental health sciences.